St. Patrick Catholic Secondary School: Overview

-The school has seen drastic changes in enrollment over the years as schools in Toronto have suffered from the movement of many families to the suburbs.
+The school has seen drastic changes in enrolment over the years as schools in Toronto have suffered from the movement of many families to the suburbs.
 During the 1990s, after a long period of immigration to Toronto of many Catholic families, St. Patrick's had up to 1,500 students housed in the leased five storey school building.
 The student population began to dwindle in the 2000s and stood at only 549 students in 2012–13 followed by 617 in 2013–14.
-Students chose to go to other schools in the area such as Neil McNeil, Notre Dame, Danforth, and Malvern.
+Students chose to go to other schools in the area such as Neil McNeil, Notre Dame, Danforth Tech, and Malvern Collegiate.
 The population of the school began to increase steadily in 2014, and by 2016, an additional 200 students are going to be enrolled to St. Patrick.
 As of 2017–18 school year, only 767 students are enrolled.
 In 2014, Fraser Institute released its annual report card on Ontario's Secondary Schools; St.Patrick's Catholic Secondary School was mentioned as one of the fastest improving schools in Toronto.
 Scoring from 2.9 (2009–2010) to 6.4 (2013–2014) out of 10.
 The ethnic make-up of the student population has also changed; today it is very diverse with a large number of Black, Hispanic, Chinese, White, and Filipino students.

 Centre for the Arts, Media, and Technology

-In June 2010, St. Patrick was chosen to be a grade 9-12 Arts, Media and Technologies Centre by TCDSB and designated in February 2011 in an attempt to put the limits on enrollment sitting fewer than 500-600 students with the school below capacity, while nearby schools such as Neil McNeil and Notre Dame are overcrowded.
+In June 2010, St. Patrick was chosen to be a grade 9-12 Arts, Media and Technologies Centre by TCDSB and designated in February 2011 in an attempt to put the limits on enrolment sitting fewer than 500-600 students with the school below capacity, while nearby schools such as Neil McNeil and Notre Dame are overcrowded.
 This program has since started in September 2011.
 The Arts focus on Dance, Drama, Music (vocal, band & guitar), & Visual Arts would require admission to the program is by audition (guitar, vocal, instrumental music) and workshop (dance, drama and visual arts).
 Technology & Media Studies programs do not require any additional applications.